istatkus/momentum-pa-team/CodeBook.md

 License:
 ========
-Use of this dataset is for testing and training on Watson Analytics which we are comparing to R and SPSS
+Use of this dataset is for comparing Watson Analytics to R and SPSS